 If you are currently outside of Canada, you apply for your Temporary Resident Visa at the Visa Application Centre that services your country or region of residence.
 For a list of visa offices visit: https://www.canada.ca/en/immigration-refugees-citizenship/corporate/contact-ircc/offices/international-visa-offices.html

 Students must have a valid passport at all times.
-If you need to obtain a new passport, it is recommended that you begin this process at least four months before the expiration date.
+If you need to obtain a new passport, we recommend that you begin this process at least four months before the expiration date.

-Students with a valid study permit enrolled in full-time studies may be eligible to work off-campus.
-Please read the full requirements for working off-campus on the IRCC website.
+Students with a valid study permit enrolled in full-time studies may be eligible to work off campus.
+You must remain enrolled full-time (3.5 courses per academic year) if you wish to remain eligible to work either on or off campus.
+You must still meet all other eligibility requirements.
+Please read the full requirements for working off campus on the IRCC website.

 If you would like to stay in Canada and work after graduating, you may want to consider applying for a Post-Graduation Work Permit (PGWP).
+If you plan to apply for the Post-Graduation Work Permit upon graduation, you must remain enrolled full-time throughout your degree, unless you are in your last semester of studies and do not require a full course-load to graduate.
+A full-time course-load at King’s is 3.5 courses per academic year.
 Find information on eligibility and how to apply for a PGWP on the IRCC website.

 SIN & job searching